-Teachers assess formatively and summatively in each lesson according to the Expected end of age-phase outcomes/Ways of Knowing.
+Remembering More Teacher Assessment important that pupils can remember and use knowledge and skills from previous learning.
+Effective questioning by the teacher is key to allow pupils to practise new knowledge and to help them make links between new material and prior learning (Rosenshine).
+Opportunities for retrieval practice are included to ensure knowledge is transferred into long-term memory.
+Knowledge and skills build from year to year and it is Teachers assess formatively and summatively in each lesson according to the Expected end of age-phase outcomes/Ways of Knowing.
 Task design allows children to demonstrate their progress towards each Standard.
 In we school, we keep track of children's progress against these standards, having three data points, one at the end of each school term.
-Pupils' Work question, producing an extended piece of writing in response.

-Teachers are encouraged to be creative in task design, and work can take the form of artwork, discussion. drama, song, extended writing or a mixture of these.
+Pupils' Work It is expected that tasks are designed with reference to the skills referenced in the Expected end of age-phase outcomes/Ways of Knowing, to give children opportunities to display and build these skills.
+Throughout a unit, there should be opportunities to develop skills in all areas and reflect on an open enquiry question, producing an extended piece of writing in response.
+Teachers are encouraged to be creative in task design, and work can take the form of artwork, discussion, drama, song, extended writing or a mixture of these.
 There is an expectation that the learning in RE is evidenced in books at an age-appropriate level.

-Talking to Pupils The subject leader will dedicate time weekly to the scrutiny of books, discussion with teachers, enhancing subject knowledge, and discussion with pupils.
+The subject leader will dedicate time weekly to the scrutiny of books, discussion with teachers, enhancing subject knowledge, and discussion with pupils.
 Pupils will have the opportunity to talk about their work, their enjoyment and understanding of the lessons, and how much they can recall, and their responses will be used to inform teaching.
-Links / References To know You more clearly The Religious Education Directory for Catholic Schools, Academies and Colleges in England and Wales - Bishops' Conference of England and Rosenshine's Principles in Action - Tom Sherrington
+Links / References To know You more clearly The Religious Education Directory for Catholic Schools, Academies and Colleges in England and Wales - Bishops' Conference of England and Wales Rosenshine's Principles in Action - Tom Sherrington Local Context